Content or SEO audit – Which one and Why do we need it?

 You can also (should) run an audit of your competitor’s content – very much like your own assessment.
 Yet, you will not be able to get their access to their Analytics.
 But apart those few missing metrics, you may be able to pull out lots of keywords, links and other valuable information.

-The next obvious step is to assess your SEO strategy.
+The next obvious step – assess your SEO strategy.

 Look for patterns and/or topic trends.
 For example, notice where people spend the most time on your pages – log the topics.
 Also, go to Buzzsumo and find out which type of content receives the most shares, search traffic, but also which converts better. etc.